DFHack/dfhack/README.rst

 Wakes up sleeping units, cancels breaks and stops parties either everywhere, or in the burrows given as arguments.
-In return, adds bad thoughts about noise and tiredness.
+In return, adds bad thoughts about noise, tiredness and lack of protection.
 Also, the units with interrupted breaks will go on break again a lot sooner.
+The script is intended for emergencies, e.g. when a siege appears, and all your military is partying.

 growcrops
 =========